Eggnog Cupcakes

-Give your classic vanilla cupcakes a Christmas make-over.
-These are rich, creamy, light and airy eggnog cupcakes.
-They are also topped with an eggnog buttercream frosting.
-And, the classic flavor of eggnog is a great way to celebrate the holidays with family and friends.
+Give your classic vanilla cupcakes a Christmas makeover.
+These rich, creamy, light, and airy eggnog cupcakes are topped with an eggnog buttercream frosting.
+The classic flavor of eggnog is a great way to celebrate the holidays with family and friends.
 This simple and easy recipe takes 5 minutes to mix and 20 minutes to bake.

-Now, these cupcakes?
-Guys?
-If you love eggnog you MUST try this recipe.
-I've used my basic vanilla cupcakes recipe and added some real homemade eggnog.
-If you have tried my homemade eggnog recipe you know it's absolutely the best thing EVER!!
+If you love eggnog, you MUST try this recipe.
+I’ve used my basic vanilla cupcakes recipe and added some real homemade eggnog.
+If you have tried my homemade eggnog recipe, you know it’s the best thing EVER!!

 Ingredients and substitutes